Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ## Registration of FIDO2 keys is out of scope

 The FIDO CTAP2 protocol has distinct primitives for the registration and the usage of a FIDO2 credential.
-This specification requires that the registratrion of the security token has been done out-of-band, for example using the WebAuthN protocol in a browser context.
+This specification requires that the registratrion of the security token has been done out-of-band, for example using the WebAuthn protocol in a browser context.

 There are multiple degrees of freedom when registering a token with CTAP2.
 This specification recognises the following choices at registration time, and defines how to effectuate an authentication transaction for any combination of these choices.